yuekaizhang/dynamo/docs/architecture/kv_cache_routing.md

 ### Inter-Router Communication

-In multi-router deployments, each router only observes a subset of requests.
-To maintain a consistent global view of active sequences and KV cache states, routers broadcast their local actions to other replicas through three synchronization events:
+In distributed deployments with multiple routers, each router maintains visibility over only a portion of the total requests.
+To ensure consistent routing decisions, routers synchronize their states through three event types:

-1. **AddRequest**: Published when assigning a request to a worker, containing the request ID, worker ID, token sequence blocks, and overlap score.
-This updates other routers' tracking of which blocks are in use.
+1. **AddRequest**: Notifies other routers when a request is assigned to a worker.
+Includes request ID, worker ID, token sequence blocks, and overlap score to track block usage across the system.

-2. **MarkPrefillCompleted**: Published when a request transitions from prefill to decode phase, signaling that prefill tokens should no longer count toward the worker's active prefill load.
+2. **MarkPrefillCompleted**: Signals when a request moves from prefill to decode phase, allowing routers to update their worker load calculations by excluding completed prefill tokens.

-3. **Free**: Published when a request completes and its resources are released, allowing other routers to update their block reference counts.
+3. **Free**: Indicates request completion and resource release, enabling accurate block reference counting across all routers.

-Each event includes a unique router ID to prevent processing of self-generated events.
-This asynchronous communication ensures all routers maintain synchronized KV cache state for optimal routing decisions despite handling different request streams.
+Each event carries a unique router ID to prevent self-event processing.
+This asynchronous communication system ensures optimal routing decisions by maintaining consistent KV cache state across all routers, even as they handle different request streams.